Soviet-Linux/CCCP/new-format.md

 # Easy Communist Markup Package

 ## why ?
-The actual package format used by the _libspm_ (json) , is complicated to parse and hard to read.
+The actual package format used by the _libspm_ (json) , is not easy to parse and hard to read.
-It has been suggested many times that we should switch to a simpler alternative like TOML or YAML.
+It has been suggested many times that we should switch to a simpler alternative such as TOML or YAML.

 ## goals
-The goal of this markup language , and packaging format , is to be simple to read and write , easy to parse and to be as close as possible to the actual json format.
+This markup language and packaging format are designed to be simple to read and write , easy to parse and as close as possible to the present json format.
 It should be easy to convert from json to this format and vice versa.
 It should be easy to convert from this format to a TOML or YAML format (we might have some troubles with special operators ).